 If you need to do some work for a male client either in their home or in an office based within their home, suggest an initial meeting with them in a public place so you can have a chat with them and assess how safe they are before deciding to take that next step of meeting them in their home.
 Never visit a male client in his house unless you've already met him elsewhere and are very confident it is safe to meet him in his home.

-If you're a home-based business owner or freelancer working from home, don't advertise your office address unless you have to.
-That way, the only way most clients can find out where you live - or drop into your home-based office unannounced - is for you to tell them your address.
+If you're an owner/operator or freelancer working from home, don't advertise your office address unless you have to.
+That way, a new or potential client can't drop into your home-based office unannounced.

 Whether you're male or female, before telling a client your address or inviting them to your home-based office, you should have communicated with them via telephone and spoken to them for long enough to gauge whether they're the sort of person you want to invite into your office which, for the home-based business operator, is also your home and part of your life.